JL03-Yue/CS188/README.md

 # README

 These are projects for CS188 Introduction to Data Science.
 It is for back-up only.
+Assignment 3 is collaberated with Lian, Zhao, and Shi.